matttrent/reading-notes/bookx_rest.md

 ## iBooks notes <a name="ibooks_notes_dont_delete"></a>

 ###

+As a result, we see work and rest as binaries.
+Even more problematic, we think of rest as simply the absence of work, not as something that stands on its own or has its own qualities

 No longer could scientists afford to “concentrate for extended periods of time on one subject” or think deeply “in the silence of the study, confident that rivals would not disrupt their tranquil meditations